Csega/csega.github.io/_posts/2017-03-27-office-euqation-referencing.markdown

 I haven't written anything for a long time.
 Sorry, my bad.
 However, I'm writing my PhD thesis these days and for some reasons I chose Microsoft Office to do that.
 Some might say, that LaTeX is much better, which is true in some sense.
 The main reason I chose Office is that I know it better, than the whole TeX system and I find much faster to type and format the material, even if it's not *that* pretty at the end.
 The figure and section references work quite well.
 I cannot even say very bad things about the referencing system.
 In Office 2013 I can choose the IEEE form (which was not present in the earlier versions like Office 2010), which is the common referencing format in my field.
 And using BibTex I can export my reference databases to Office 2007 format, which I can import in Office 2013/16.
 So things changed for the better over the years.

 But there is always a *"but"*.
 And this but is about the equation referencing.
-The common solution for the equation numbering is to use brackets and a number in between, like the following (I use [MathJax][mathjax] here, but as of now it does not work.
-It seems, that this is a common problem, not just at the Office household. :)).
+The common solution for the equation numbering is to use brackets and a number in between, like the following (I use [MathJax][mathjax] here).

-$$E = M \cdot c^2 \label{matter-energy}$$
+$$E = M \cdot c^2 \label{eq:matter-energy}$$

-$$E = M \cdot c^2$$

-The equation number is \ref{matter-energy}
+And when I later want to refer to that equation, I just use the reference and say, like, the number of the equation is \ref{eq:matter-energy}.
 I found a good guide about how to number your equations correctly and automatically ([this one][office2016-eq-num]), which explains it really well, but since it was a real nightmare until I succeeded, I try to give a longer, but more understandable version of it.
 Or rather let's just say it's my version of it. :) And I'd like to learn to use GitHub Pages and Jekyll. :) (Not to mention my English writing skills, as you can see reading the text above.)
 So in the end, after a long search and the trial-and-error method, I found a quite good solution, but I hope, that the future versions of Office will deal about this problem.
 I think, it wouldn't require much effort from the developers.
 In the first round, I would be happy, if these steps were work automatically, in one step.

 # How to do it?